 Crowdfunding and Payment Processors

-Marijuana-related businesses also have trouble finding providers to handle payment processing.
+Marijuana-related businesses also have problems finding providers to handle payment processing.
 For example, PayPal and Stripe won’t work with marijuana-related businesses.
 The shunning of the marijuana industry by mainstream companies stretches even further than you might think.
 Both PayPal and WePay say they don’t allow fundraisers for anything marijuana-related due to federal law, even if those fundraisers are medical-related and held in states where marijuana is legal.

-This month, when a fundraising campaign was set up by the California Growers Association on the crowdfunding site YouCaring to help cannabis cultivators who were impacted by massive wildfires in Northern California, nearly $25,000 was raised before the payment processor, WePay, stopped taking new donations.
+Last year, when a fundraising campaign was set up by the California Growers Association on the crowdfunding site YouCaring to help cannabis cultivators who were impacted by massive wildfires in Northern California, nearly $25,000 was raised before the payment processor, WePay, stopped taking new donations.
 WePay said the campaign violated its terms of service and donations would be returned to the donors.

 At the same time, another campaign called MendoFireL Cal Growers Wildlfire Relief Fund had raised more than $13,000 in six days from 88 donors before WePay deemed that it also violated its terms of service and would not be allowed to continue.